 About

-A or is a small object intended to bring good luck and/or protection to its owner.
+A talisman or amulet is a small object intended to bring good luck and/or protection to its owner.

-A (from Arabic tilasm, ultimately from Greek telesma or from the Greek word „talein” which means „to initiate into the mysteries.”) consists of any object intended to bring good luck and/or protection to its owner.
-Potential include: or simple stones, statues, coins, drawings, pendants, rings, , animals, etc.; even words said in certain occasions – for example: vade retro satana – (Latin, „go back, Satan”), to repel evil or bad luck.
+A talisman (from Arabic tilasm, ultimately from Greek telesma or from the Greek word “talein” which means “to initiate into the mysteries.”) consists of any object intended to bring good luck and/or protection to its owner.
+Potential talismans include: gems or simple stones, statues, coins, drawings, pendants, rings, plants, animals, etc.; even words said in certain occasions – for example: vade retro satana – (Latin, “go back, Satan”), to repel evil or bad luck.

 The word talisman also describes a number of consecrated magical objects used in Hermeticism.